t36campbell/gatsby-portfolio/src/pages/projects/project-1.md

 author: "Tyler Campbell"
 ---

-This is my very post in Gatsby and should be the only one displayed in blog
+This is my very project in Gatsby